 -Notable Features: Free Tuition, Masters Only

-In addition, it also follows the routine of most business schools in Norway in that it doesn’t charge any tuition fees at all, so you can get a proper education in a beautiful country without having to pay a single cent.
-It also has a very impressive track record-ranked among Europe’s best business schools for over 15 years, a total of 12 research institutions which have been awarded as a Center of Excellence by the Research Council of Norway, international exchange and dual programs and so much more.
+In addition, it also follows the routine of most business schools in Norway in that it doesn’t charge any tuition fees at all.
+You can get a proper education in a beautiful country without having to pay a single cent.
+It also has a very impressive track record.
+It’s ranked among Europe’s best business schools for over 15 years.
+It has a total of 12 research institutions which have been awarded as a Center of Excellence by the Research Council of Norway, international exchange and dual programs, and so much more.

 The University of Agder School of Business and Law